-Pursuant to the growth initiatives, the College will meet its targeted recovery of 1%, plus an additional 1% through growth initiatives.
+Pursuant to the growth initiatives, the College will met its targeted growth of 1%, plus 1% of recovery.
 This will result in on-going apportionment dollars from the State.
 Budd is to work with Ed Resources to prioritize positions based on on-going dollars and bring it to the June Roundtable meeting.
 The members of the RT agreed to augment B Budgets for the Divisions and departments by \$434,927.
 Based on the matrix developed by Budd, these funds will be moved to the divisions/departments.